If you’re looking for an honest review of the CAMO hidden fastener system, we will discuss our experience using CAMO for our own deck build.

 Our Deck Installation with CAMO System

 Our experience with using the CAMO system for installing our pressure treated deck boards went very smoothly.
-The Marksman tool was extremely easy to use and the screws went in quickly without any splitting of the deck boards.
+The Marksman tool was extremely easy to use, and the screws went in quickly without splitting the deck boards.

-While most of the screws are hidden, you do have to face screw against the edge of the house as you have no way to get the screws in against the house.
+While most of the screws are hidden, you do have to face screw against the edge of the house as you cannot get the screws in against the house.

 I was highly impressed with how our deck looked with the CAMO hidden fastener system.
 I never thought I would be able to use a hidden fastener system with pressure treated boards.